-With free admission of all these things, the question, as already stated, is still open before us, and the language of common use cannot be allowed to obscure it.
+With free admission of all these things, the question, as already stated, is still open before us, and the language of common use cannot be admitted to obscure it to our apprehension.
 In what manner and in what degree are the mental acts, in the cases just cited, really coincident?
-What is simultaneous, what belongs to simple sequence?
+What is simultaneous in these acts, what belongs to simple sequence?
 An actual sequence, as testified and measured by time, cannot be denied.
 The fact belongs to common experience.
-May not a more minute analysis by consciousness so resolve this time into parts, and so distribute the mental phenomena along them, as to render the conception of a line more applicable than that of a circle to their manner of existence?
-And is this conception really at variance with the acknowledged endowments of the human mind, and those higher faculties especially which give man his supremacy among the forms of organic being on the globe?\ The mind, indeed, in its entire sense, cannot be thus described.
-The manner of its action only is represented by a series of states, in the character and order of succession of which we may find all the elements of the highest mental power.
+May not a more minute analysis by consciousness so resolve this time into parts, and so distribute the mental phenomena along them, as to make the conception of a line more applicable than that of a circle to their manner of existence?
+And is this conception really at variance with the acknowledged endowments of the human mind, and those higher faculties especially which give man his supremacy among the forms of organic being on the globe?
+The Mind. indeed, in its entire sense, cannot be thus described without infringing on that personal identity which is essential to every conception of our being.
+The manner of its action only is that which we seek to represent, by